MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/May.md

 backend so that changes in the framework make their way to the game engine.
 This will break current API, but will not be a major breakage.

 When starting development on the framework, we actually forked the game engine and made modifications to the API to make it smaller, more minimal, have better naming, documentation and more.
-The same familiar API structure is still there though, which means that switching to the new version of the game engine should be pretty straight forward, excluding some changes in systems like the `Input` interface.
+The same familiar API structure is still there though, which means that switching to the new version of the game engine should be pretty straightforward, excluding some changes in systems like the `Input` interface.

 We still don't have a roadmap for this fork, but we will keep you updated.